Creators: Get Started with Web Authoring

 Every view or workbook saved to your site can be shared via links in email and other applications, or can be embedded directly into web pages, wikis, and web applications.

-To see a view, users must have permission to access it in Tableau Server or Tableau Online.
+To see a view, users must have permission to access it in Tableau Server or Tableau Cloud.

 Learn how to:

-Create Data-Driven Alerts to receive email notifications when data reaches important threshholds.
+Create Data-Driven Alerts to receive email notifications when data reaches important thresholds.

 Comment on views to share a conversation with other users.